“Home is a shelter from storms – all sorts of storms.” – William J. Bennett

 - Look for products that are packaged for easier access, such as body wash dispensed with a pump instead of squeeze bottles.

-Absolute Companion Care, an award-winning provider of elder care in Phoenix, MD and nearby areas, is also here to help by providing an in-home safety appraisal in addition to delivering hands-on care.
+Absolute Companion Care, an award-winning provider of personal home care in Baltimore, MD and the surrounding areas, is also here to help by providing an in-home safety appraisal in addition to delivering hands-on care.
 We partner with those we serve, promoting as much independence as possible while providing support with tasks where required.

 Call us at 410-357-9640 for a cost-free in-home consultation to learn more about the many ways we are able to help to improve life for someone with multiple sclerosis.
 Together, we can make sure home is the place of relaxation and security it should be!